MEHColeman/dotfiles/README.md

 It also sets up useful working directories that I commonly use when doing development work.

-XXXXCHECK the git remotes it adds with my new blog/shoreditch set up.

 # Installation on a new machine.

-You might not have a bunch of useful tools (like git, or SSH keys..) when you have a fresh machine, so the recommended order of installation is:
+You might not have a bunch of useful tools (like git, or SSH keys..) when you have a fresh machine, so the recommended installation procedure follows:

+You will need curl or wget, sudo and git (for installing homebrew) already installed.

 Download the basic installation script from the Github repo:
 ~~~